-Dry Processing Creates a Bold Body and Exotic Flavors
+Natural Processing Creates a Heavier Body and an Explosion of Fruit Flavors

-The sugars and alcohols from the cherry and mucilage create the strong, exotic flavors that dry processed beans are known for.
+The sugars and alcohols from the cherry create the strong, fruit-forward flavors that natural processed beans are known for.
 Because this method leaves the beans inside the cherry, though, it produces inconsistent results.
-Therefore, although dry processed coffees can be excellent, they should be selected only after cupping and on a lot-by-lot basis.
+Therefore, although natural processed coffees can be excellent, they should be selected only after cupping and on a lot-by-lot basis.

-After the cherry and mucilage are removed, the beans are dried either under the sun or in mechanical dryers.
-Finally, the parchment is removed during hulling and the coffee’s ready to be shipped.
+After the cherry is removed, the beans are dried either under the sun or in mechanical dryers.
+Finally, the parchment is removed in a process called hulling, and the coffee is ready to be shipped.

-By removing the cherry and mucilage in the first step, wet processing produces more consistent coffees than dry processing does.
+By removing the cherry in the first step, washed processing produces more consistent coffees than natural processing does.
 Coffees that are washed are known for their bright, clean flavor profiles and lighter bodies.
-Because this processing requires fermentation tanks or machines, though, it’s only available to farmers in more developed coffee-growing countries.

 Semi-Washed Processing Strikes a Balance

 Semi-washed processing is also referred to as pulped-natural processing and honey processing, depending on the region.
 This method strikes a balance between dry and wet processing by removing the cherry, but not the mucilage, before the beans are dried.